2014-05-01 – 2014-11-14

 Act I: Velocity Per Second of a 5 inch Pipe

 Act II: I Never Had It So Good

 The third act, Time Starts Now, completes the mystery, but the events and outcomes of the story are determined by how the listener interprets the sounds.

 2014-10-25 4:00pm – 6:00pm

-Students from Victoria Estok's Introduction to Sound class at Purchase College (SUNY Purchase), present during this special edition of the Saturday Afternoon Show.
+Hosted by Tom Roe, this Saturday Afternoon Show broadcast will include a segment featuring students from Victoria Estok's Introduction to Sound class at Purchase College (SUNY Purchase).
 More details to be posted soon.

 2014-11-01 4:00pm – 6:00pm